Manual ownCloud Upgrade

 Check the Upgrade

-With maintenance mode disabled and the web server running, log in via the web interface and perform the following steps:
+With maintenance mode disabled and the proxy web server giving access to the ownCloud instance, log in via the web interface and perform the following steps:

 1. Check that the version number reflects the new installation.